How Is Spousal Support Calculated?

 - Major health issues that impair earning ability

-- Substantial increase in income of the spouse receiving support
+- A substantial increase in the income of the spouse receiving support